NeKzor/SourceDemoParser.Net/README.md

 // by the SourceRuns community (echo #SAVE#) await demo.AdjustFlagAsync(saveFlag: "echo #IDEEDIT#");

-// Adjustments for specific maps with special rules (see below)
+// Adjustments for specific maps with special rules
 // Requires frame data to be parsed before: Set mode of parser
 // to "Everything" or use
 await demo.ParseFrames();

-await demo.AdjustAsync();
+// Also: adjustments have to be loaded first (see below) await demo.AdjustAsync();
 ```